ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 		}
 	}

-	// FIXME NEEDS DOCBLOCKS
+	/**
-	// Check if we have a method input and make sure $_GET['method'] is in $phph1_methods array in the phph1 class
+	* Check if we have a valid method input and make sure $_GET['method'] is in $phph1_methods array in the phph1 class
-	// The methods array is set in config.php and loaded to the class in boot.php when the class handle is created
+	* The methods array is set in config.php and loaded to the class in boot.php when the class handle is created
-	// THEN it checks if $_GET['dorequest'] is set and sets the class variable $dorequest so it is known everywhere that this is a request function chk_request(){
+	* THEN it checks if $_GET['dorequest'] which is a hidden field in every method formis set and sets the class
+	* variable $dorequest so it is known everywhere that a method form has been submitted *
+	* @return booleen 1 = the form has been submitted, 0 = The form has not been submitted */
+	function chk_request(){
 		// Check if we have a method input and make sure $_GET['method'] is in $phph1_methods array in the phph1 class
 		// The methods array is set in config.php and loaded to the class in boot.php when the class handle is created